-You must Trustee or the Bankruptcy Administrator if you reside in North Carolina or Alabama.
+You must receive the education from a provider approved by the U.S. Trustee or the Bankruptcy Administrator if you reside in North Carolina or Alabama.
 Here, you can find a list of the approved pre-discharge debtor education providers in your area.

 When do you need to complete the debtor education course?

-, you need to take the debtor education course and after the first scheduled date of the 341 hearing or the meeting of creditors.
+If you are filing for Chapter 7 bankruptcy, you need to take the debtor education course and file the completion certificate with the court within 60 days after the first scheduled date of the 341 hearing or the meeting of creditors.

-However, , you must or file a motion to request a hardship discharge.
+However, if you are filing for Chapter 13 bankruptcy, you must file the completion certificate before you make your last payment or file a motion to request a hardship discharge.
 (Know more about hardship discharge and alternatives to Chapter 13 payment plan)

-If you don’t take the mandatory debtor education course within the specified deadlines,.
+If you don’t take the mandatory debtor education course within the specified deadlines, the court will have no choice but to close your bankruptcy case without a discharge.
 Later, you would again have to file a motion, pay required fees, and request the court to reopen your case.

-The cost of the debtor education will .
+The cost of the debtor education will solely depend on the provider you select.
 However, as per the new credit counseling and debtor education rules published by the Executive Office for United States Trustees (EOUST), a $50 or less is a reasonable fee.
 If a debtor education provider wants to charge more, it has to take approval from the EOUST.